History of the Scots language

-The history of the Scots language refers to how Anglic varieties spoken in parts of Scotland developed into modern Scots.
+The history of the Scots language dates from the incursion of Old English into south-eastern Scotland in the 7th century, where it gradually prevailed against Scots Gaelic.
+The development of Scots as a distinct language was slowed by the incorporation of Scotland into Great Britain in the 17th century, which increased the influence and prestige of English at the expense of Scots.
+It was also during the 17th century that Scots was introduced to Ireland.
+Today Scots is spoken by 28% of the population of Scotland and by 2% or 3% of the population of Northern Ireland.

 Origins

-Speakers of Northumbrian Old English settled in south eastern Scotland in the 7th century, at which time Cumbric was spoken in the south of Scotland up to the Forth-Clyde isthmus, and the possibly related Pictish was spoken further north.
+Speakers of Northumbrian Old English settled in south-eastern Scotland in the 7th century, at which time Cumbric was spoken in the south of Scotland up to the Forth-Clyde isthmus, and the possibly related Pictish was spoken further north.
 At the same time Gaelic speakers began to spread from the Western Coast of Scotland north of the Clyde into the east.
 Over the next five hundred years with the founding of Scotland and spread of Christianity across the north of Britain by the Columban Church the Gaelic language slowly moved eastwards and southwards across the lowlands.
-When Northumbrian lands were incorporated into Scotland in the 11th century Gaelic became the prestige language there and had some influence, but the south east remained largely English speaking.
-In the far north, Viking incursions brought Old Norse speakers into Caithness, Orkney and Shetland.
+When Northumbrian lands were incorporated into Scotland between the tenth and eleventh centuries, Gaelic became the prestige language there and had some influence, but the south east remained largely English speaking.
+In the far north, Viking incursions brought Old Norse speakers into Caithness, Orkney, and Shetland.

 Scholars of the language generally use the following chronology: